data-6-berkeley/su21/syllabus.md

 ## Communication 💬

-This semester, we'll be using [Ed](https://edstem.org/us/courses/3251/discussion/), a new communication tool.
+For communication, we'll be using [Ed](https://edstem.org/us/courses/6639/discussion/), a new communication tool.
 Ed is where you will see all announcements and get help from staff and other students on assignments and concepts.
-You will be added to Ed automatically; email Suraj if you're not sure how to access it.
+You will be added to Ed automatically; email Ian (castro.ian@berkeley.edu) or Isaac (isaacmerritt@berkeley.edu) if you’re not sure how to access it.

 **We will not be using bCourses at all in this class**; this website and Ed serve as replacements.